Health Encyclopedia - Test

 Culture - pleural fluid

-How the test is performed
+How the Test is Performed

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

-Normal value ranges may vary slightly among different laboratories.
+A normal value is no growth of any bacteria.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results may indicate:

 Karcher DS.
 McPherson RA.
 Cerebrospinal, synovial, serous body fluids, and alternative specimens.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 29.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 29.

-Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School, Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.